mattwarren/mattwarren.github.io/_posts/2017-03-23-Hitchhikers-Guide-to-the-CoreCLR-Source-Code.md

 ### Compared to 'Rotor'

-As a comparison here's what the stats for ['Rotor' the Shared Source CLI](https://en.wikipedia.org/wiki/Shared_Source_Common_Language_Infrastructure) (the OSS version of .NET before CoreCLR was released) looked like back in October 2002
+As a comparison here's what the stats for ['Rotor' the Shared Source CLI](https://en.wikipedia.org/wiki/Shared_Source_Common_Language_Infrastructure) looked like back in October 2002.
+Rotor was 'Shared Source', not truly 'Open Source', so it didn't have the same community involvements as the CoreCLR.

 [![Shared Source CLI Stats - Oct 2002]({{ base }}/images/2017/03/Shared Source CLI Stats - Oct 2002.jpg)]({{ base }}/images/2017/03/Shared Source CLI Stats - Oct 2002.jpg)